-- 5. Significant reform is required for the State's legislative and policy framework to abandon ableism, and meet the standards of the UNCRPD (Recommendation 135.67-135.68).
-This includes legislation in respect of disability assessments, education, mental health treatment, deprivation of liberty, and the Commission's prospective Independent Monitoring Mechanism role.
-Delays in commencement of legislation on legal capacity have resulted in the continued operation of the outmoded provisions of the Lunacy (Regulation) Act 1871, governing wardship.
-The State has not ratified the Optional Protocol to the UNCRPD (Recommendation 135.69). - 6.
+- 5. Significant reform is required for the State's legislative and policy framework to abandon ableism, 13 and meet the standards of the UNCRPD (Recommendation 135.67-135.68).
+This includes legislation in respect of disability assessments, 14 education, 15 mental health treatment, 16 deprivation of liberty, 17 and the Commission's prospective Independent Monitoring Mechanism role.
+18 Delays in commencement of legislation on legal capacity 19 have resulted in the continued operation of the outmoded provisions of the Lunacy (Regulation) Act 1871, governing wardship.
+The State has not ratified the Optional Protocol to the UNCRPD (Recommendation 135.69).20 - 6.
 Significant barriers to enjoyment of equal rights for persons with disabilities remain.
-Ireland continues to have amongst the lowest employment rates for people with disabilities in the EU (32.2% compared to 50.6% in the EU in 2017) (Recommendation 135.143).
-Over 37% of people unable to work due to illness or disability are at risk of poverty.
-Significant barriers also remain to achieving parity of access to education and healthcare for people with disabilities, as well as barriers to the electoral process. - 7.
-Progress on the State's programme to deinstitutionalise residential disability services has been slow and the revised target timeframe for implementation by 2021 will not be met.
-Persons with disabilities experience significant marginalisation and discrimination in housing, and poorer health outcomes.
-Experiences of disability discrimination are prevalent. - 8.
-There are issues surrounding involuntary treatment in mental health services.
-Involuntary admissions to mental health establishments persist.
-There is continued use of seclusion, physical restraint, electroconvulsive therapy, involuntary administration of medication, and a recorded pattern of failure to comply with the rules governing these practices. - 9.
-Covid-19 has exacerbated many of these issues.
-An explicit human rights and equality-based approach is required to build a transition out of Covid-19 fully inclusive of disabled people.
+Ireland continues to have amongst the lowest employment rates for people with disabilities in the EU (32.2% compared to 50.6% in the EU in 2017)21 (Recommendation 135.143).
+Over 37% of people unable to work due to illness or disability are at risk of poverty.22 Significant barriers also remain to achieving parity of access to education and healthcare for people with disabilities,23 as well as barriers to the electoral process.24 - 7.
+Progress on the State's programme to deinstitutionalise residential disability services has been slow and the revised target timeframe for implementation by 2021 will not be met.25 Persons with disabilities experience significant marginalisation and discrimination in housing,26 and poorer health outcomes.27 Experiences of disability discrimination are prevalent.28 - 8.
+There are issues surrounding involuntary treatment in mental health services.29 Involuntary admissions to mental health establishments persist.30 There is continued use of seclusion, physical restraint, electroconvulsive therapy, involuntary administration of medication, and a recorded pattern of failure to comply with the rules governing these practices.31 - 9.
+Covid-19 has exacerbated many of these issues.32 An explicit human rights and equality-based approach is required to build a transition out of Covid-19 fully inclusive of disabled people.33 bound programme of legislative reform to bring Ireland into compliance with the UNCRPD.